mflodzinski/Basics-of-Machine-Learning/README.md

 # Basics-of-Machine-Learning
-Implementation of basic ML models from scratch
+Implementation of basic ML models from scratch in python